megascrapper/ourairports_api/docs/src/about.md

 ## Legend on data types

-`T` is a generic type parameter that can contain one of the non-generic data types.
+`T` is a generic type parameter that can be substituted as one of the non-generic data types.

 |Type|Description|Equivalent Rust type|
 |----|-----------|--------------------|